IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 # Definitions and Principles

-## Alphabet Soup
+## Terminology

-Although most of the terms, abbreviations, and acronyms used in this document are reasonably well known, first-time readers may find this alphabet soup confusing.
+Although most of the terms, abbreviations, and acronyms used in this document are reasonably well known, first-time readers may find some terminology confusing.
 This section therefore attempts to provide a quick summary.

 IAB: Internet Architecture Board (see {{RFC2026}}, {{RFC2850}}).